 We are having some issues with the PiXL Edge app but we will continue to give you challenges through this.

 Here are some other ideas you may find useful:

 - Joe Wicks is doing daily PE lesson at 9am on YouTube (I have been trying these and they certainly wake me up in the morning!).

 - ‘White Rose’ are doing daily Maths lessons.

 - ‘Audible’ are offering free audio books.

 The children will be exploring the theme of ‘The Mysterious Mayans’.
 This will involve learning about the ancient civilisation during History.
 We will also be looking at gravity and forces in history and exploring the uses of chocolate in Design and Technology.

 This year, there will be a strong focus on oracy (speaking and listening).
 This will comprised of lots of discussions, practising our reasoning skills and taking part in debates.

-On Tuesday mornings, children will be working with Miss Bryan to learn Hockey.
-This will involve learning to pass the ball and properly hold and use a hockey stick.
+On Tuesday mornings, children will be working with Miss Bryan to learn about ball and bat sports.
+This will involve learning to use a bat or racket correctly and the different games using these objects.
 The children will also be learning the basic rules of the game ready for the inter-year mini festival of at the end of the half term.

-During this half term will be starting to send homework home with the children.
+We will be continuing to send homework home with the children.
 This will be set on a Thursday and due back the following Wednesday.
-Children should be reading and recording any reading in their records 5 times a week.
+Children should be reading and recording any reading in their records 5 times a week both in school and at home.
 Spellings will be sent home weekly and will be tested on Wednesday.
 This will also apply to times tables, but this will be tested on a Thursday.
 There will also be a weekly task set with a separate maths or grammar focus.